RANJAN-BIONIK/GROMACS/README.md

-A biotechnologist by training and Al/ML enthusiast.
+A biotechnologist by training, aspiring Computational biologist and Al/ML enthusiast.

 This is my project for masters dissertation:
 Understanding the antimicrobial resistance mechanism of alanine racemase in Mycobacterium tuberculosis against Cycloserine.